 "Extra, Extra!
 Read all about it!"

-For nearly 75 years The Robert Weiler Company has been setting trends and making news.
+For 80 years, The Robert Weiler Company has been setting trends and making news.

 and when combined with a little luck, incredible things can happen".

 There are two things you need to know about Ohio hunting land for sale: 1.)
 It’s a hot commodity (seriously, look – it has the potential to provide investors with a 5-10% return, annually); and 2.)
 To maximize your property’s ROI, you need to know how to prepare your hunting land and improve its appeal.
 Skipping over the first fact – because you probably would not be reading this article if you didn’t already own land – let’s talk preparation.
 Hopefully, you’re okay with getting a little dirt on your hands; when it comes to leasing or selling your land, you may find yourself doing a bit of “digging” in the dirt.

 ‘Tis the season to be stumped!
 Coming up with ideas for the perfect gifts to surprise that special person each year can be an unnerving task.
 And, if you have a real estate investor in your life, the gift-finding pursuit can be quite a challenge.

 As the 14th largest city in the U.S. (recently surpassing Indianapolis)1, Columbus, Ohio has proven itself as a force to be reckoned with in the real estate investment world.
 Whether you regularly follow the latest trends or not, you’ve probably heard about the drastic boom that the market has seen over the past few years.